krishan57gupta/Lymphatic_adipose_paper/README.md

 sessionInfo()
 ```

-Install the exact CellChat and Monocle3 versions used in the study when those
+Install the exact CellChat and Monocle3 versions used in the study
-parts of the analysis are reproduced.

 ## Configuration before running